bbauska/HTML5-webdev/html-basics.md

 **2. Using Modernizr with JavaScript:**

-Modernizr keeps track of the results of all of it\'s feature detections via the `Modernizr` object.
+Modernizr keeps track of the results of all of it&apos;s feature detections via the `Modernizr` object.

 ```javascript
 if (Modernizr.canvas) {